-In partnership with nine Goodwill organizations in Michigan, Minnesota, Nebraska, South Dakota and Wisconsin, customers who brought in donations to any participating Goodwill store received a coupon book, redeemable at Family Fare Supermarkets, D&W Fresh Market, VG’s Grocery, Econofoods, Family Fresh Market or any of our more than 140 corporate-owned stores.
+In partnership with nine Goodwill organizations in Iowa, Michigan, Minnesota, Nebraska, South Dakota and Wisconsin, customers who brought in donations to any participating Goodwill store on Friday, April 19 and Saturday, April 20 received a book of savings, redeemable at Family Fare, D&W Fresh Market, VG’s Grocery, Family Fresh Market or any of our more than 155 company-owned stores.

-The book included coupons for “better for you” items including organic milk and cleaning products – as well as a coupon for $10 off a $25 or more purchase at our stores.
+The book of savings included coupons for “better for you” items including organic spinach and ecofriendly products – as well as a coupon for $10 off a $25 or more purchase at our stores.

 To learn more about all of our corporate responsibility programs and accomplishments, check out our Corporate Responsibility report.